byterubpay/byterub-site/_posts/2018-02-17-logs-for-the-Community-meeting-held-on-2018-02-17.md

 **\<pca>** rehrar, I know that, hence my statement.
 **\<rehrar>** ye, I agree that now social measures are the only action that can be taken with this specific instance of ByteRubV
 **\<rehrar>** but having to rely so heavily on it calls into question (at least for me) the strength of the current scheme
-**\<moneromooo>** That shojuld never be the case.
+**\<byterubmooo>** That shojuld never be the case.
 It's not users', since they don't have the secret keys.
 **\<endogenic>** rehrar i agree it indicates something about ByteRub
 **\<sgp>** Unless we agreed upon a larger ringsize
 **\<muchso>** but a larger ringsize won't help would it?
-**\<moneromooo>** Otherwise it puts the onus of all exchanges and other similar things to expend unbounded effort to give people what they think they're due.
+**\<byterubmooo>** Otherwise it puts the onus of all exchanges and other similar things to expend unbounded effort to give people what they think they're due.
 **\<rehrar>** social measures should not be used indefinitely, but just temporarily while cryptography is developed so it's not needed anymore
 **\<snorlax>** It helps if you don't reuse key images, but doesn't help you if you reuse your key image, @muchso.
 Larger ringsize concurrent with bulletproofs seems the way to go, imo
 **\<sgp>** @muchso it would help mitigate the impact these compromised inputs have on other transactions